christianmkg/mkgmarketingweb/_posts/2014-02-06-social-signals-the-new-inbound-link-ranking-factor-for-organic-rankings.md

 <h3>Social signals are the new vouching method</h3>

 <p>Before social media became so predominant in our everyday life, linking to websites was the primary way of "vouching" for a page's content.
-This still holds true today: in fact,Â <a href="http://en.wordpress.com/stats/" target="_blank">WordPress users create 40.5 million blog posts each month</a>.
+This still holds true today: in fact, <a href="http://en.wordpress.com/stats/" target="_blank">WordPress users create 40.5 million blog posts each month</a>.
 This is simply one CMS platform!</p>

 <p>Now with Facebook, Twitter, LinkedIn, and <a href="http://en.wikipedia.org/wiki/List_of_social_networking_websites">hundreds of other popular social sharing platforms</a>, users can "vouch" by simply taking ten seconds and writing up 140 characters + a link about a web page.
 No longer does someone need to own a website in order to share content they like: social media makes this so easy a baby could do it.<img alt="baby-on-computer" src="http://mkgmediagroup.com/wp-content/uploads/2014/02/social-media-baby.jpg" style="float:right; width:50%;border: none;box-shadow: none;"/></p>

 <p>Ok, maybe not <strong>THAT</strong> easy, but easy enough.</p>

 <h3>But Matt Cutts saidddddd!!!!</h3>
-<p>Yes, <a href="http://searchenginewatch.com/article/2325343/Matt-Cutts-Facebook-Twitter-Social-Signals-Not-Part-of-Google-Search-Ranking-Algorithms" target="_blank">Matt Cutts recently said Facebook and Twitter social signals do not factor into search engine rankings</a>Â (<a href="http://www.youtube.com/watch?v=udqtSM-6QbQ" target="_blank">watch here</a>).
+<p>Yes, <a href="http://searchenginewatch.com/article/2325343/Matt-Cutts-Facebook-Twitter-Social-Signals-Not-Part-of-Google-Search-Ranking-Algorithms" target="_blank">Matt Cutts recently said Facebook and Twitter social signals do not factor into search engine rankings</a> (<a href="http://www.youtube.com/watch?v=udqtSM-6QbQ" target="_blank">watch here</a>).
 This is interesting, because <a href="http://searchenginewatch.com/article/2050218/Matt-Cutts-Social-Signals-Author-Authority-Ranking-Factors-Google-Realtime" target="_blank">back in 2010 he said Google did use social signals as a small ranking factor</a>.</p>

 <p>So that's it right?
 Finito.
 End of discussion.</p>